A convolution inequality, yielding a sharper Berry-Esseen theorem for summands Zolotarev-close to normal: Abstract

 The classical Berry-Esseen error bound, for the normal approximation to the law of a sum of independent and identically distributed random variables, is here improved by replacing the standardised third absolute moment by a weak norm distance to normality.
 We thus sharpen and simplify two results of \citet{Ulyanov1976} and of \citet{Senatov1998}, each of them previously optimal, in the line of research initiated by \citet{Zolotarev1965} and \citet{Paulauskas1969}.

 Our proof is based on a seemingly incomparable normal approximation theorem of \citet{Zolotarev1986}, combined with our main technical result:

-The Kolmogorov distance (supremum norm of difference of distribution functions) between a convolution of two laws and a convolution of two Lipschitz laws is bounded homogeneously of degree~1 in the pair of the Wasserstein distances (L$^1$ norms of differences of distribution functions) of the corresponding factors, and also in the pair of the Lipschitz constants.
+The Kolmogorov distance (supremum norm of difference of distribution functions) between a convolution of two laws and a convolution of two Lipschitz laws is bounded homogeneously of degree~1 in the pair of the Kantorovich distances (often called Wasserstein distances, the L$^1$ norms of differences of distribution functions) of the corresponding factors, and also in the pair of the Lipschitz constants.

 Side results include a short introduction to $\zeta$ norms on the real line, simpler inequalities for various probability distances, slight improvements of the theorem of \citet{Zolotarev1986} and of a lower bound theorem of~\citet{BCG2012}, an application to sampling from finite populations, auxiliary results on rounding and on winsorisation, and computations of a few examples.